erickbrower/responsibility/README.md

 result.errors #=> ["User was not provided or is not valid"]
 ```

-Another contrived example with an explicit failure:
+Another contrived example with an explicit failure, assuming the User object couldn't be persisted:
 ```ruby
 class UserSignupService
   include Responsibility